I Don't Know What to Do

 Main Content

-If you have experienced sexual misconduct or think you may have experienced it, help is available.
+If you have experienced sex-based misconduct or think you may have experienced it, help is available.
 It is not your fault, and there are resources on campus and in the community to provide support and help you heal.
 You also have options for reporting the incident.
 You are not alone, and we at Illinois care.

 Immediate Medical Concerns